tutuf/tutuf.github.io/index.md

 # tutuf internship and jobs

-If you speak Ruby and share our values, drop us a cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com).
+If you speak Ruby and share our values, drop us a cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com) even if you have no.professional experience.
 We are a fully remote company.
+Although we are officeless, we like to meet in person and work together from time to time.

 ---
 Made in Bulgaria